 What are the causes of asthma in dogs?

 There are a variety of environmental causes for asthma in dogs:

-Some people also feel that the quality (or lack thereof) of a dog’s diet and exposure to over-vaccination as a puppy can lead to a compromised immune system, making asthma a condition more likely to develop.
+Some people also feel that the quality (or lack thereof) of a dog’s diet can lead to a compromised immune system, making asthma a condition more likely to develop.
 Because other health conditions (such as heartworm and heart disease) can have similar symptoms, take your dog to the vet to have these serious conditions ruled out and asthma confirmed.

 Like the causes of asthma in dogs, the symptoms are varied and can occur on a broad range of intensity.
 Here are the main symptoms that asthma induces in dogs:

 With proper management, many of these conditions can be reversed.
-However, if the dog’s asthma becomes chronic, irreversible damage will be done to the sensitive tissue lining the air passageways in the lungs.
+However, if your dog’s asthma becomes chronic, irreversible damage will be done to the sensitive tissue lining the air passageways in the lungs.